mklindtner/dtu-softwareTech/1sem/operationsystems/mandatory_2/README.txt

 What is the significance of "Average largest free block"?
 Which strategy generally has the best performance in this metric?
 Why do you think this is?
   A:
-    If we're presuming to use the same allocations for each algorithm.
-It's definitely bestfit.
+    If we're presuming to use the same allocations for each algorithm, bestfit has the smallest "Average largest free block".

-    From what i can gauge with the naked eye on the stress tests, it seems to be bestfit that performance the best, but they are very close.
+    For the largest "Average largest free block" we can assume it to be worst-case though the test did not display this convincingly.

-    By having the largest free block, we may expect the most splits for each block to occur.
+    By having the smallest "largest free block", we may expect the most splits for each block to occur.

     An argument for this occurence, is that a larger block means more smaller blocks have been allocated and that these blocks (when freed) will devolve into further smaller blocks, making the least use of the largest memory block.